thenaterhood/gscreenshot/README.md

 :   A numeric value in seconds to wait before taking the screenshot.
 Defaults to 0 (no delay).

 -f *FILENAME*, \--filename *FILENAME*
 :   A filename to store the screenshot to once taken.
+Paths such as /dev/stdout are also
+    acceptable.

     Defaults to gscreenshot_%Y-%m-%d-%H%M%S.png.